BULL RUN, VA

 at McLean's ford, a short distance below Blackburn's, with

-three regiments, and by a flank movement tried to capture this
+three regiments, and by a flank movement tried to capture

 battery.
-Davies, from a strong position, watched the movement
+Davies, from a strong position, watched the

 until the regiments were beginning to deploy in line of

-battle, when he ordered the 6 guns shotted with canister, and
+battle, when he ordered the 6 guns shotted with canister,

 at a distance of 500 yards opened on the advancing